abgroen/abgroen/content/livealittle/all_podcasts.md

  css_class = ""
 +++

+Expect interviews and talks with fellow academics and other interesting people.

 Welcome to the **personal demo** of Academic.
 Other demos available include:

 - [**Project Demo** (Academic's actual site)](https://sourcethemes.com/academic/)